timgott/wfplug/README.md

 # Setup

-Clone this repo
+Clone this repo:

 ```bash
 git clone https://www.github.com/timgott/wfplug
 ```

-Change your wayfire startup script or wayfire.desktop file to run
+## Using wfplug plugins in wayfire

+Run wayfire with the following command to use plugins installed in wfplug:

 ```
 /path/to/wfplug/bin/wfplug-run_with_env wayfire
 ```

+Modify your startup script or .desktop file accordingly.

+## Using wplug commands

-Put the `wfplug-*` commands into your `$PATH` by running in the wfplug folder from your shell.
+To use `wfplug-*` commands run from your shell in the wfplug folder:

 ```bash
 source activate
 ```

+This will put the wfplug bin folder into your `$PATH`.

 # Basic Usage